sirdelta/cts/README.md

 ```bash
 make install
 ```
 This command requires specific permissions.
-As default, these permissions are read, write and execute for the owner, only read and execute for the group and for others.
+As default, these permissions are set as __read, write and execute for the owner, only read and execute for the group and for others__.

 To remove the executable in these both folders, enter:
 ```bash